rastenis/open-authenticator/README.md

 Configuration for strategies installed using the CLI tool are added automatically, according to the API key info you enter using the tool.

-To run the strategy setup CLI tool:
+To run the configuration setup CLI tool:

 - `docker exec -it CONTAINER_NAME yarn run config` if you are using an image, or
 - `yarn run config` if you are building yourself.

+To run the guided strategy setup CLI tool (you can opt in to run this when running `yarn run config`):

+- `docker exec -it CONTAINER_NAME yarn run strategies` if you are using an image, or
+- `yarn run strategies` if you are building yourself.

-Configuration for custom strategies can be manually added as a key/value set in config.strategies.
+Configuration for custom strategies can also be manually added as a key/value set in config.strategies.
 The key is the strategy name, the value is an object of what needs to be passed to your strategy code.

 ```javascript
 // Strategy configuration example.
 In this case it is for a custom strategy that requires a user and a token value, which is later used to send out confirmation notifications via Pushover.